saltire/android-emoji-pidgin/README.md

 An ordered list is in `emoji-ordered.txt`, scraped from: http://www.unicode.org/emoji/charts/emoji-ordering.html

+More data can be found here: http://www.unicode.org/Public/emoji/

 Some information, from here: http://www.unicode.org/reports/tr51/

-- Level 1 Emoji
 - 722 characters from Japanese carriers (3 of which are spaces, leaving 719)
 - 126 common additions in Unicode 6.0 and 6.1
-  - 845 total
-- Level 2 Emoji
-  - 247 flags supported in Unicode 6.0, in addition to the 10 available in level 1
+- 247 flags supported in Unicode 6.0, in addition to the 10 already available
-  - 148 standard additions (most, but not all, are new to Unicode 7.0)
+- 190 standard additions (most, but not all, are new to Unicode 7.0 or 8.0)
-  - 41 new symbols in Unicode 8.0 (including 5 skin-tone modifiers)
-  - 436 total

-1281 total emoji in Unicode 8.0.
+- 1282 total emoji in Unicode 8.0.

-133 symbols are subject to skin-tone modifiers, yielding another 665 possible symbols.
+There are also 5 skin tone modifiers, which as of Unicode 8.0 can be combined with 64 symbols, yielding another 320 possible emoji.
-At some point I may add these to the theme.
+These don't seem to be supported by Noto yet, but at some point I may add them to the theme.